 In the Company's filings with the SEC, information is sometimes "incorporated by reference."
 This means that the Company is referring you to information that has previously been filed with the SEC and that the information should be considered part of a particular filing.
-As provided in regulations promulgated by the SEC, the "Audit Committee Report" and the "Compensation Committee Report" contained in this Proxy Statement specifically are not incorporated by reference into any other filings with the SEC.
+As provided in regulations promulgated by the SEC, the "Audit Committee Report," the "Compensation Committee Report," and the "Pay Versus Performance" disclosures contained in this Proxy Statement specifically are not incorporated by reference into any other filings with the SEC.
 In addition, this Proxy Statement includes the Company's website address.
 This website address is intended to provide inactive, textual references only.
 The information on the Company's website is not part of this Proxy Statement.